cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 CDE, and address requirements on deterministic representation of application data that are specific to an application or a set of applications.
-ALDR rules are often provided as part of a specification for a CBOR-based protocol, or, if needed, can be provided by referencing a shared "ALDR ruleset" that is defined in a separate document.
+ALDR rules are routinely provided as part of a specification for a CBOR-based protocol, or, if needed, can be provided by referencing a shared "ALDR ruleset" that is defined in a separate document.